Hortus Botanicus Haren-Groningen

 Foundation, ANBI, History, Board and Friends

-The Hortus botanicus Haren is one of the oldest and largest botanical gardens in the Netherlands.
+The Hortus botanicus Haren-Groningen is one of the oldest and largest botanical gardens in the Netherlands.
 At the Hortus, which covers about 15 acres, there are a large number of very different gardens.

 Continue reading about it below: